Skip to main content

 To capture a screenshot at any point in your flow, add a runFlow step that references the SDK’s percy-screenshot.yaml and sets the SCREENSHOT_NAME environment variable:

-The first screenshot step runs a lazy healthcheck and initializes App Percy, so you don’t need a separate setup step.
+The first screenshot step initializes App Percy, so you don’t need to configure it separately.

 SCREENSHOT_NAME must match the pattern ^[a-zA-Z0-9_-]+$.
 Names with spaces, dots, or slashes are rejected with an HTTP 400 response.